 Trailing 10-8, Teahan gave the Jayhawks the lead for good with a 3-pointer from the top of the key.
 After Byron Wesley made a runner for USC, the Jayhawks closed the half with a 12-1 run.

-Johnson had a steal and layup, Taylor was fouled while making a layup and hit the free throw, and Jeff Withey hit a pair from the line.
+Elijah Johnson had a steal and layup, Taylor was fouled while making a layup and hit the free throws, and Jeff Withey hit a pair from the line.
 Robinson then stole the ball at midcourt and drove in for an empathic dunk to make it 22-12.

 Teahan hit another 3 as Kansas took a 25-13 lead into halftime.